rholo/atomic-sass/README.md

 Atomic Sass
 =========
-Atomic is a baseline SCSS to start your own CSS Framework, define just that you need and make your own lightweight and clean CSS Framework.
+Atomic is a baseline SCSS to start your own CSS Framework, define just that your project need and make your own lightweight, clean and scalable css.

-Configurate your own theme to your project with your prefix, normalize or reset don't required.
+Normalize or reset don't required!

+#### Features
-define your own prefix to all classname if you need it!, learn more at http://getbem.com/naming/
+    - Define your own prefix to all classname if you need it!, get more at http://getbem.com/naming/
+    - Using ColorName, modern browsers support 140 named colors, get all of theme https://htmlcolorcodes.com/color-names/
+    - Flexbox Grid for modern browsers or Float Grid and Table Grid for olders
+    - mixins and placeholders ready to use!
 #### How to start

 import atomic-sass to your project and done.